 They say that nobody likes to see the sausage getting made.
 And while that might literally be true as far as sausages are concerned, it might be worth taking customers a bit behind the scenes to show more of your cleaning and sanitation efforts in practice.

 Your customers care—why not meet them where they are?

 The COVID-19 pandemic shook the restaurant industry to the core.
 Many local and regional restaurants struggled to remain afloat, and even larger, established brands took a hit as federal and local health guidelines kept consumers indoors and largely away from public gatherings.
-But now that the pandemic shows strong signs of receding, with restaurant capacity and social distancing restrictions being lifted all over the country, customers are returning to restaurants and in-person dining—but with new expectations.
-Your restaurant’s facilities will be more important than ever.
+As the pandemic continues to evolve, your restaurant’s facilities will be more important than ever.
 Why not work with a trusted partner that really understands your business, your company’s vision, and your unique goals?
 Get in touch to learn more: weknowFM@smsassist.com.